Introduction to Meningitis

 Meningitis often appears suddenly (called acute meningitis).
 Sometimes it develops over a period of several days to a few weeks (called subacute meningitis).
 If it lasts 4 weeks or longer, it is considered chronic.
 It can recur after it has seemed to disappear (called recurrent meningitis).

-Aseptic meningitis, often used to refer to viral meningitis, actually refers to meningitis caused by anything other than the bacteria that usually cause acute bacterial meningitis.
+Aseptic meningitis, a term often used to refer to viral meningitis, actually refers to meningitis caused by anything other than the bacteria that usually cause acute bacterial meningitis.
 Thus, aseptic meningitis can include meningitis caused by the following:

 • Viruses